 Never abandon an old car or sell it to unprofessional businesses.
 Illegal car dumping harms the environment and may lead to fines.

 If you are in the GTA and want to dispose of your car responsibly, Greenway Auto Recycling offers a trustworthy solution.
-They offer scrap car removal services and ensure as much of your vehicle as possible is recycled.
+Greenway Auto Recycling offers scrap car removal services and ensures that as much of your vehicle as possible is properly recycled.
 By choosing a trusted auto recycler, you reduce waste and contribute to a cleaner environment.
 Don’t let your old car become part of the landfill problem.
-Call us today at (647) 366-7252 and ensure your vehicle gets recycled the right way.
+Call us today at (647) 366-7252 to ensure your vehicle is recycled responsibly.